Finding a Top Financial Advisor Firm in Walnut Creek, California

 Fees for investment management services are based on a percentage of client assets that can range from 0.30% to 1.50%.
 These fees are typically not negotiable.
 For financial planning or consulting fees, the firm charges either a $350 hourly rate or a $2,500 to $50,000 flat rate.
 The latter varies depending on the scope and complexity of your financial situation.

 Burton Enright Welch Investment Philosophy

-Burton Enright Welch generally recommends that clients invest in a combination of mutual funds and exchange-traded funds (ETFs).
+Burton Enright Welch generally recommends that clients invest in a combination of mutual funds, exchange-traded funds (ETFs), individual stocks and bonds, options and more.
 The intent behind these securities is that clients will hold onto them for a year or longer.
 The firm may also recommend investing in individual stocks and bonds.

 The firm begins the portfolio creation process by working with each client to establish a target asset allocation.
 This serves as a starting point for each portfolio, but the firm will continue to analyze investment options and reevaluate if changes to the allocation could potentially be beneficial to you.

 Bedell Frazier Investment Counselling, LLC has around 430 clients; most of them are individuals without a high net worth, though it also works with high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
 The firm has a minimum opening account size of $500,000, though it reserves the right to lower this minimum at its discretion.